wlyhdg/eshop/README.md

 # eshop
 Taking a poke at a quick e-commerce project.
 Worked on Python 3 and Django skills, interfacing with third-party interface (Stripe charge API), and api creation.

-In the eshop directory run:
-  python manage.py runserver
+In the eshop > src directory run: python manage.py runserver

 open up your browser and enjoy the mock shopping.